 The Ingles College Football Today Pregame Show hits the air three hours before the big game, hosted by ESPN Upstate's Greg McKinney, Jackson Turner and Kyle Auffray.

-Greg and Mario talk will cover all things college football.
-Everything from this week’s Clemson and Carolina games, to key A.C.C and S.E.C. matchups!
+Greg, Jackson and Kyle will cover all things college football.
+Everything from Clemson and Carolina, to key A.C.C and S.E.C. matchups!

 Following the game, Mark Sturgis and Price Atkinson will break it all down on The Xtra Point.

 Every Play.
 Every Game.
 The Clemson Tigers ROCK on 93.3 The Planet.

 While it's tempting to project a Final Four finish for the Clemson Tigers this year, I still think they are a year away.
 There are five key games for the Tigers in 2015.
 The challenges begin September 17 @ Louisville.
 The Tigers are the better team, but it's Bobby Petrino at home on a Thursday night on national tv.
 That makes it a toss up.
 Then Notre Dame visits the Valley on October 3rd.
 Clemson has two and a half weeks to get ready, and that will help.
 Georgia Tech's option comes calling the following Saturday.
 Tiger fans should be concerned about how the young defense will deal with the Yellow Jackets diving at their legs in the option attack.
 Will Clemson's defense be disciplined enough to play assignments and outscore Tech?

 Clemson gets Florida State at home this year, but it's late in the season, on November 7th.
 Jimbo Fisher's crew may have figured out some things out by then.
 And, don't kid yourself, the trip to Williams Brice Stadium on November 28th will be a test.
 I expect the South Carolina defense to be surprisingly good.
 Of those five games, I figure Clemson drops two.
 And, that keeps them out of the four team playoff at 10-2.